DaveHJT/Firearm-Minecraft-Squid-Workshop-Project/README.md

 	* **Recoil**: The gun bounces upward when firing for too long, use tap fire or small bursts to avoid recoil.
 	* **Spread**: The random inaccuracy introduced by movement, **aiming<standing<walking<running<<jumping**. (walking while aiming is also not very accurate)

+## Throwables
+1. Get the throwables by the following command:
+	*	**get all throwables (or 16x all throwables at one time):**

+			function app:get/allthrowables
+			function app:get/16/allthrowables
+	*	**get throwable by it's name; for example, grenade (or 16x grenades at one time):**

+			function app:get/grenade
+			function app:get/16/grenade
+2. **Right-click** to throw it.

+## Jetpack
+1. Get the jetpack by the following command:

+			function app:get/jetpack

+2. Click **Shift** to launch, there are cooldowns between consecutive launches;
+3. Hold **Shift** any time for slow falling.

 **TO BE CONTINUED**